Catholic School Bundles: Catechists, Teachers, and Parents

 Your choice of Catholic Confirmation names says something about you.
+Choosing saints names for Confirmation is the rule and assures that you have a good model to follow in life.

 If you are fortunate enough to have the great grace to be able to receive Confirmation, go for it.
 You will be eternally grateful.

-If you have the opportunity to be Confirmed, prepare well and be confirmed as early as your bishop allows.
+If you have the opportunity to be confirmed, prepare well and be confirmed as early as your bishop allows.

 Confirmation grants you the graces necessary to meet the moral challenges that we all face at home, school, and work.

 First, study a lives of the Saints book that covers many saints.
+This has so many names with nice explanations.

 Ahead of time.